4 Narrative 2: Structure, Form

 This clip (part of a somewhat longer scene) is made up of several shots.
 In fact, there are 12 different shots between Madeleine’s entering the room and Scottie dropping pillows for her to sit on.

 And yet, despite the large number of shots this clip, the story time represented on screen is equivalent to the screen time.
-The whole of the film takes place over an extended period of story-time, and yet scenes such as this (think of the conversation between Priest and Woodcutter at the end of Rashomon) do occupy the same amount of screen time as the story-time being conveyed.
-This is not to say it is identical to the “story” because of course discourse is everywhere shaping how we receive the story—the set-design, costumes, music, editing, lighting, and all the techniques and artistry we will discuss in detail in the coming weeks.
+The whole of the film takes place over an extended period of story-time, and yet scenes such as this (think of the conversation between Antonio and Maria about the new job in Bicycle Thieves) do occupy the same amount of screen time as the story-time being conveyed.
+This is not to say it is identical to the “story” because of course discourse is always shaping the story into the narrative we view on screen.
+In film we will find elements of this discourse in places like set-design, costumes, music, editing, lighting, and many of the other techniques and artistry we will discuss in detail in the coming weeks.
 But within scenes like this (and they make up the majority of individual scenes in the majority of films) story-time and screen-time are identical.

-Time slips away, however, between the scenes.
-Consider the clip below, which covers the end of one scene (in which our poor principal meets his end) and the beginning of the next scene in which Sidney and Tatum talk about the possibility that the wrong man might have been jailed for the murder of Sidney’s mother.
+Time slips away between the scenes.
+Consider the clip below from Scream, which briefly hits the very end of one scene (in which our poor principal meets his end) and the beginning of the next scene in which Sidney and Tatum talk about the possibility that the wrong man might have been jailed for the murder of Sidney’s mother:

 Other scenes, however, call explicit attention to the disruption in time.
 For example, in the madness scene in Vertigo time passes in ways we can’t possibly reconstruct.
 Is this one night?
 Many nights?
 When we see Scottie next, he is in a hospital.
 How did he get there?
 In his catatonic state, we have no idea how much time has passed, and this disorients us in ways more conventional dissolves of time do not.
 Here we definitely register the gap as a gap—as missing information—and this is intentional.

 Here there are no visible cuts, as the set seems to rotate behind the couple as they kiss, only to dissolve back to a setting from earlier in the film: the mission stable.
-Scottie may be out of the hospital, but time and reality are still unstable for him (and, because he is our privileged protagonist, for us as well).
+Scottie may be out of the hospital, but time and reality are still unstable for him (and, because the camera-narrator is privileging him, for us as well).

 This brings us back to the challenge of pinpointing the source of narration in film.
 In a novel, the narrator is relatively easily identified.
 A third-person omniscient narrator who knows everything about the characters; a third-person focalized narrator, who has privilege to the inner thoughts of one character (almost always the protagonist) but who does not have similar access to others; or a first-person narrator, either the protagonist or a character-narrator (not the central protagonist but the one doing the telling, as in the case of Ishmael in Moby Dick).